 Much like your editorial calendar, you should keep a plan for your promotional activities.
 This provides visibility into each task across the marketing team, enabling multiple roles to work together to achieve success.

-Taking the time to craft an effective content marketing plan is certainly worth the effort.
+Taking the time to complete these content marketing housekeeping items is certainly worth the effort.
 There is no shortcut to success and no greater teacher than in the past.
-Look back on your content to see what can be applied or amplified for 2023 and what needs to be put to rest.
+Look back on your content to see what can be applied or amplified for 2024 and what needs to be put to rest.

 Good content marketing relies on continuous improvement.
 Follow the housekeeping steps above to be in a position to craft a strong content plan and ensure that it reaches the right audience.

 Need help?
-2023 is coming up quickly.
+2024 is coming up quickly.
 Learn how ClearVoice can help you elevate your content strategy.
 Talk to a content specialist today to learn more.